The National Theatre’s acclaimed production of The Ocean at the End of the Lane is now playing at the Duke of York’s Theatre until 14 May only.

 Waterloo – approx 20 minute walk

 The Duke of York’s Theatre will be operating in accordance with any government guidelines on COVID safety measures in place at the time of the production.
-Click here to see current guidelines.
+Please review the current admissions policy for the Duke of York’s Theatre, which is managed by ATG.
 Information about safety measures and requirements may be sent to ticket holders ahead of any performance.

 Please note for bookings made via the National Theatre or ATG Tickets, e-tickets will be sent to bookers closer to chosen performance.
 For bookings made via the National Theatre, your data may be shared with Ambassador Theatre Group for the purposes of your booking and protecting your health and safety and that of other customers and staff at the Duke of York’s Theatre.

-In the event that you or one of your party are unwell and cannot attend the performance, tickets can be exchanged up to 24 hours before the performance (although for group bookings this may require 7 days notice)
+In the event that you or one of your party are unwell and cannot attend the performance, tickets can be exchanged up to 24 hours before the performance.